 Fishing, including the use of lines, traps and nets, is not permitted.

 Crater Lakes National Park has an abundance of wildlife and several bird and mammal species are endemic to the Wet Tropics World Heritage Area.
 See the description of the park's natural environment for more details about Crater Lakes National Park wildlife.

 Visit the Rainforest Display Centre at the Trees for the Atherton and Evelyn Tablelands (TREAT) Visitor Centre on McLeish Road, Lake Eacham.
 The display describes the clearing of tropical rainforest for timber and agriculture and the partial restoration of the rainforest today—particularly in linking isolated fragments.
 Four main vegetation restoration projects are showcased, as well as information on the benefits of tree planting and forest restoration, especially along waterways.
 Find out about the history and goals of TREAT and how the organisation functions alongside Queensland Parks and Wildlife Service (QPWS).
 The visitor centre is open Monday, Wednesday and Friday from 9am to 1pm.

-- Upcoming works: Childrens walk, Lake Eacham, Crater Lakes National Park 5 June to 7 August 2023
+- Works notification: Walking track network, Lake Eacham, Crater Lakes National Park 5 June to 29 September 2023